bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-azure-ad-sso-for-bitrise.md

 This requires:

 * an Azure AD administrator who is logged into Azure AD
-* a Bitrise organization owner who is logged into the his/her Bitrise organization (with [Org Elite subscription](https://www.bitrise.io/pricing/teams))
+* a Bitrise organization owner who is logged into his/her Bitrise organization (with [Org Elite subscription](https://www.bitrise.io/pricing/teams))

 ## Adding Bitrise to Azure AD